OctoConsulting/sam-design-system-challenge/README.md

 ## Project Features

 * A filter toolbar on the left side of the page
   * Toolbar uses conditional filtering to show/hide filters which aren't applicable.
-The AAC Code is only visible if
+The Agency Code filter is only visible if Sub-Tier is selected as a filter.
+The AAC code filter is only visible if Office is also selected.
   * Filters are added to the browser history so that users can user the forward and back buttons of the browser to move back and forward between pages
   * Filters and pagination can be deep linked and bookmarked (/fh?offset=3&fhorgname=Parks)